amankashyap4321/kisan-bazaar/README.md

         node index.js
         ```

-By following these steps, you'll have the CropConnect application running locally on your machine.
+By following these steps, you'll have the Kisan Bazaar application running locally on your machine.
 Adjust configurations as needed for your development environment.

 ## Contribution

-CropConnect welcomes contributions from the community.
+Kisan bazaar welcomes contributions from the community.
 Feel free to open issues or submit pull requests to help improve the platform.

-**If you find this project helpful, we'd appreciate it if you could give it a star ⭐.**